fidelity/.github/SECURITY.md

 Once a release has been scheduled, Fidelity will work with the reporter on communicating the discovery and resolution of the vulnerability.

-## Security concerns with Fidelity products and services

-Our open source maintainers are unable to respond or escalate issues beyond the scope of Fidelity's open source projects.
-If you have a security concern with your account or a non-open source Fidelity product or service, please [visit the Fidelity security site](https://www.fidelity.com/security/report-an-issue) for more information on the appropriate reporting path.

 ## Getting help